mnellemann/svci/README.md

-# SVC Insights
+# Spectrum Virtualize Insights

 **SVCi** is a utility that collects metrics from one or more *IBM SAN Volume Controllers*.
 The metric data is processed and saved into an InfluxDB time-series database.
 Grafana is used to visualize the metrics data from InfluxDB through provided dashboards, or your own customized dashboards.

-This software is free to use and is licensed under the [Apache 2.0 License](https://bitbucket.org/mnellemann/svci/src/master/LICENSE), but is not supported or endorsed by International Business Machines (IBM).
+This software is free to use and is licensed under the [Apache 2.0 License](LICENSE), but is not supported or endorsed by International Business Machines (IBM).

 ![architecture](doc/SVCi.png)